christopherdebeer/TypedFunc/README.md

 	[Argument Defaults](#1c-argument-defaults)

-* **Node Callback Convension** - Will pass the relivant error as the first parameter of your callback, if an argument type is invalid, or if values passed to your callback are of an invalid type.
+* **Node Callback Convention** - Will pass the relevant error as the first parameter of your callback, if an argument type is invalid, or if values passed to your callback are of an invalid type.

 	[Typed Arguments](#2a-typed-arguments)